 While saliency methods alone may not provide complete mechanistic explanations, they play an important role in decomposing deep neural networks used in image recognition and discovering their causal narratives by detecting distributed structures and activation patterns that extend beyond individual neurons.
 Such patterns, provided they genuinely represent features, can serve as potential EREs of AI systems.
-These criteria can often be satisfied using domain-specific intervention methods, aligning with the aforementioned mechanistic interpretability research.
+These criteria can often be satisfied using domain-specific intervention methods, as demonstrated in recent mechanistic interpretability research.

 Mechanistic interpretability aims to reverse-engineer neural networks by examining their internal structures and identifying computational mechanisms-ranging from learned weights to human-interpretable algorithms-thus grounding causal and functional claims about deep learning models.
 Unlike approaches relying solely on correlation-based metrics at the output level, mechanistic interpretability traces the complete computational process from inputs to outputs.
 Central to this approach is identifying two primary types of representational and structural elements: features (human-interpretable properties and semantic relationships in data) and circuits (subparts of a model that convert one set of features into newly interpretable forms).
-By examining which neurons activate in response to specific features, researchers can trace the network's functional architecture and effectively decompose it into layered structures of circuits and other components.
+By examining which components activate in response to specific features, researchers can trace the network's functional architecture and effectively decompose it into hierarchically organized structures.